lgonzalezrouco/pti/p1_servlets/dockerize.md

 ### 2.1 Building the image from the Dockerfile

+You will not deliver the image, and it's not necessary to push it to Docker Hub, so in theory it's not necessary to perform this step.
+However, you will need to do it, at least one time, to ensure that the Dockerfile that you are delivering to the teacher will work.

 From the Tomcat folder run:

 	docker build -f Dockerfile -t carrental .

 ### 2.2 Run a container

+Run the container this way:

 	docker run --name carrental -d -p 8080:8080 -p 8443:8443 carrental

+Now check with your browser if the application is running.
+The teacher will get your Dockerfile and your my_webapp folder and will run the previous docker build and docker run commands.

 ## 3 Deliver